 While I waited, sitting on the stairs, crying, I quickly started to cancel everything I had on my calendar for the next few days, all via text.
 There was no talking to anyone.
 And when you tell people you’ve had a panic attack, they don’t question you.
 And you don’t really care if they do.
 It happened and all you can think about is crawling into bed and shutting the world out.
 So, that’s what I did.

-In October of last year, I started the process of writing a book.
+So in October of last year, it might have been after I ran out of my alberta weed (I used to purchase it online), I started the process of writing a book.
 I’m working with a publisher and editor.
 It is a collaborative effort with a small group of yoga friends and mentors who played a huge part in my journey toward motherhood.
 They taught me how to manifest my dream of becoming a mother, even at the ripe old age of forty-four.
 My first draft is due on April first and the release date is November first.
 The working title is Kula Talk.

 Sounds great, right?
 It has been.
 What a treat it is to look back over the last ten years of my life and see how far I’ve come and the amazing things I’ve accomplished.
 When I remember who I was then and see who I am now…mother, wife, writer, artist…the transformation is amazing.